4 killed, 28 injured in shooting at Alabama birthday party

 Authorities did not take any questions from reporters following the brief news conference.
 When asked if a suspect is in custody, law enforcement did not answer.

-Dadeville Chief Jonathan L. Floyd paused to regain his composure before speaking at the news conference.
+Dadeville Chief Jonathan L. Floyd paused to regain his composure before speaking at an earlier news conference.

 "What we've dealt with is something that no community should have to endure.
 I just ask for your patience.
 It's going to be a long process, but I do earnestly solicit your prayers," Floyd said.